ankh2054/eosmonitor/README.md

     - if less than 12 blocks are produced.
     - a Frok is decected
-    - a Unlinkable block is detected
+    - a Unlikable block is detected
     - a Dropped block is detected
     - The amount of P2P connecstions to yuor node is less than 3